RobertaBtt/PythonCleanArchitecture/README.md

 - Location, expressed through coordinates: Coordinates(x,y)
 - A Letter that represents one of the cardinal points (N,E,S,W) North, East, South, West, that is the Orientation
-- Position, expressed through coordinates and Orientation/Direction: (0,0,N)
+- Position, expressed through Coordinates and Orientation/Direction: (0,0,N)

 -----